Gerald J. Oppenheimer Undergraduate Scholarships

 If you would like additional information about the High

-School Outreach Awards program, would like to nominate a
+School Outreach Awards program or would like to volunteer

-present books at the schools' award ceremonies in May and
+to present books at the schools' award ceremonies in May

 or call Linda Willenberg at (425) 641-1606.